sharife/goldenthread-v2/site/content/productions/11-reflections-san-francisco.md

 start: 2024-10-04T03:42:13.642Z
 end: 2024-10-05T03:42:13.648Z
 description: >-
+  An episodic, multimedia performance, ***11Reflections: San Francisco*** features international renowned performers alongside Bay Area artists who have been affected by post-9/11 policies to contribute their stories, illuminating our collective experiences since 2001 — from the fall of the Twin Towers, to the U.S. wars on Iraq and Afghanistan, to the Muslim Ban, to the funding of genocide in Palestine.

   ***11Reflections: San Francisco*** is part of a new national series of performance works, ***Eleven Reflections on the Nation***, devised by Andrea Assaf.

-  The project draws on Andrea Assaf’s seminal work, ***Eleven Reflections on September***, an episodic, multimedia performance on Arab American identity, Wars on/of Terror, and “the constant, quiet rain of death / amidst beauty” in a post-9/11 world.
-In each participating city, the project engages local artists and community members who have been affected by post-9/11 policies to contribute their stories, illuminating our collective experiences since 2001—from the fall of the Twin Towers, to the U.S. wars on Iraq and Afghanistan, to the Muslim Ban, and now to the funding of genocide in Palestine.
+The project draws on Andrea Assaf’s seminal work, ***Eleven Reflections on September***, a performance on Arab American identity, Wars on/of Terror, and “the constant, quiet rain of death / amidst beauty” in a post-9/11 world.
+In each participating city, the project engages local artists and community members.
 titleimage: https://ucarecdn.com/25e928e9-6dbc-4982-96fb-894900c27507/
 director: Andrea Assaf
 featuring: Lubana al Quntar (acclaimed Syrian opera singer), Eylem Basaldi